-Examines structure, biochemistry, and function of plant and animal cells.
+Cell Biology BIOL 203 3 00 Examines structure, biochemistry, and function of plant and animal cells.
 Three lecture and two laboratory hours weekly.
-Prerequisites: BIOL 155, 156, 165, 166, CHEM 151 or 153, 161 or 163, 152 or 154, 162 or 164, all with a C or better.
-Fach semester
+Prerequisites: BIOL 155, 156, 165, 166, CHEM 151 or 153, 161 or 163, 152 or 154, 162 or 164, all with a C or better or by permission of Instructor.
+Offered each semester.

-BIOL 211

-Environmental Science and Sustainability

-Humans are changing the global environment in profound ways but the consequences are not widely understood.
+- BIOL 211 Environmental Science and Sustainability 3.00 Humans are changing the global environment in profound ways but the consequences are not widely understood.
 This course will examine current environmental issues from a scientific perspective and explore how science can be best used to shape sound environmental law and regulation, public lands, types and sources of air and water pollution, and other environmental issues of current interest.
 Environmental issues of local and regional importance will be emphasized.
 Three lecture hours weekly.
-Credit not to be applied toward a biology major.

-BIOL 224 Human Biology
+Credit not to be applied toward a biology major. - BIOL 224 Human Biology

-This course focuses on the biology of the human organism.
+3.00 This course focuses on the biology of the human organism.
 Recent scientific and medical advances as they relate to the development of public policy are interwoven through topics covered.
 The biology of our aging human population including issues such as infection, autoimmunity, cancer, as well as respiratory, cardiovascular, and urinary system decline, will be discussed.
 Credit not to be applied toward a biology major or biology education certification.
 Annually.

-BIOL 251 Human Anatomy & Physiology I

-Analyzes the normal structure of the human body and how it functions.
+BIOL 251 Human Anatomy & Physiology I 3.00 Analyzes the normal structure of the human body and how it functions.
 Focuses on skeletal, muscular, nervous, sensory, endocrine, and reproductive systems and their interrelationships.
 Three lecture hours weekly.
-Offered fall, annually.
+Offered fall, annually

-BIOL 252 Human Anatomy & Physiology II

-Continuation of BIOL 251, Anatomy and Physiology I. Includes the integumentary, immune, circulatory, respiratory, urinary and digestive systems and their interrelationships.
+- BIOL 252 Human Anatomy & Physiology II 3.00 Continuation of BIOL 251, Anatomy and Physiology I. Includes the integumentary, immune, circulatory, respiratory, urinary and digestive systems and their interrelationships.
 Three lecture hours weekly.
-Prerequisite: Biol 251.
+Prerequisite: Biol 251 or permission of Instructor.
 Offered spring, annually.

-BIOL 260 Microbiology

-Examines microorganisms, including viruses, bacteria, fungi, and protozoa, emphasizing those associated with human health and disease.
+BIOL 260 Microbiology 3.00 - Examines microorganisms, including viruses, bacteria, fungi, and protozoa, emphasizing those associated with human health and disease.
 Considers immunity and resistance to infectious diseases and to their epidemiological and public health aspects.
 Laboratory emphasizes pathogenic bacteria and the bacteriological and microscopic techniques.
 Two lecture and three laboratory hours weekly.
 Not for biology majors.
-Pittsburgh Campus, annually.

-BIOL 261 Human Anatomy & Physiology I Lab

-Laboratory exercises augment and integrate course material emphasized in BIOL 251 with emphasis on anatomy and select physiology activities.
+Pittsburgh Campus, annually. - BIOL 261 Human Anatomy & Physiology I Lab 1.00 Laboratory exercises augment and integrate course material emphasized in BIOL 251 with emphasis on anatomy and select physiology activities.
 Focuses on skeletal, muscular, nervous, sensory, endocrine, and reproductive systems.
 Two laboratory hours weekly.
 Must be taken concurrently with BIOL 251 unless it is being repeated.
 Offered fall, annually.

-BIOL 262 Human Anatomy & Physiology II Lab 1.00 Laboratory exercises augment and integrate course material emphasized in BIOL 252, and continuation of BIOL 261.
-Focuses on integumentary, immune, circulatory, respiratory, urinary, and digestive systems.
+Human Anatomy & Physiology II Lab BIOL 262 1.00 - Laboratory exercises augment and intergrate course material emphasized in BIOL 252, and continuation of BIOL 261 Focuses on integumentary, immune, circulatory, respiratory, urinary, and digestive systems.
 Two laboratory hours weekly.
 Must be taken concurrently with BIOL 252 unless it is being repeated.
 Offered spring, annually.

-BIOL 305 General Zoology 3.00

-Surveys the animal kingdom.
+''' BIOL 305 General Zoology 3.00 Surveys the animal kingdom.
 Emphasizes the biology and classification of both invertebrate and vertebrate animals.
 Covers the role of animals in ecosystems and interrelationships among the various taxa and aspects of morphology, phylogeny, ethology, and zoogeography.
 Includes special reference to animals occurring in Pennsylvania.
 Two lecture and three laboratory hours weekly.
 Prerequisites: BIOL 155, 156, 165, 166.
-Alternate years.
+Alternate years. '''